chopyy/dtuchsch.github.io/_posts/2015-12-13-SocketCAN-Intro.md

 categories: Linux, CAN
 ---

 > Take a look at [kernel documentation](https://www.kernel.org/doc/Documentation/networking/can.txt) for a brief introduction to SocketCAN.
-In the following guide I will show a short introduction on how to configure, set up and use a CAN device under Linux.
+In the following guide I will give a short introduction on how to configure, set up and use a CAN device under Ubuntu Linux using SocketCAN.

 # Check for CAN interfaces
+Open up a terminal.
 List all the available interfaces: `ifconfig -a`.
 This command will list all CAN devices available - even if some of them are not active yet.
 If you've plugged in your CAN USB or CAN PCI card of choice you should see something similar to this:

 ```
 can0      Link encap:UNSPEC  HWaddr 00-00-00-00-00-00-00-00-00-00-00-00-00-00-00-00